 - § 3.4 Sanitary Sewer Change of Class of Service.
-When a parcel of property that is connected to the District's sanitary sewer system undergoes development or redevelopment that changes the number of equivalent dwelling units (EDUs), the following shall occur: - § 3.4.1 If the change results in a greater number of EDUs, an additional system development charge shall be levied at the time of such change.
+When a parcel that is connected to the District's sanitary sewer system undergoes development or redevelopment that changes the number of equivalent dwelling units (EDUs), the following shall occur: - § 3.4.1 If the change results in a greater number of EDUs, an additional system development charge shall be levied at the time of such change.
 The additional charge shall be equal to the net increase of EDUs times the current system development charge by EDU. - § 3.4.2 If the change results in fewer EDUs pursuant to Table 3.6, there shall be no additional charge and no rebate.
 Any previously issued EDUs not being used or billed by the new Class of Service shall be automatically released to the public sanitary sewer system capacity.
 The property or account will be billed at the reduced number of EDUs to determine the base rate service charges.
 The Customer has the option to retain any number of the unused EDUs.
 All unused EDUs are billed pursuant to these Rules and Regulations.
 Only EDUs purchased through respective System Development Charges may be retained. - § 3.5 Unoccupied Structures or Units.
 The District may charge for services for unoccupied structures or units according to these Rules and Regulations.
-Connection to the sanitary sewer system is a continuing request for service by the Customer or Use, therefore charges will cease only when water service is discontinued or the property's sanitary sewer is physically disconnected from the System in accordance with these Rules and Regulations.
+Connection to the sanitary sewer system is a continuing request for service by the Owner or User, therefore charges will cease only when water service is discontinued or the property's sanitary sewer is physically disconnected from the System in accordance with these Rules and Regulations.
 Watershed protection management fees may continue to be billed regardless of the status of water service or condition of the sanitary sewer connection. - § 3.6 Equivalent Dwelling Unit (EDU) Count Methodology.
 The District determines EDU counts using one of the two methods described below: - § 3.6.1 Dwelling Unit Method: This method determines the EDU count based on the number of dwelling units proposed in the development. - § 3.6.2 Plumbing Fixture Unit Method: This method determines the EDU count by dividing the number of plumbing fixture units (PFU) by the occupancy equivalency factor proposed in the development.
 EDUs will always be rounded up to the nearest whole number. - § 3.6.2.1 Fixture Types.
 PFUs for given plumbing fixture types will be as shown in the Oregon Plumbing Specialty Code at the time of the permit application.
-PFU's are categorized generally in the Oregon Plumbing Specialty Code and are consolidated into the Table below:
+PFU's are categorized generally in the Oregon Plumbing Specialty Code and are

 Fixture Type Equivalency Factor

-Bathroom or combination bath/shower 2.0
+Bathroom or combination bath/shower 4.0

-Clothes Washer 3.0
+Clothes Washer 4.0

 Dental unit or cuspidor 1.0

-Dishwasher 2.0
+Dishwasher 1.5

 Drinking Fountain or water cooler (per head) 0.5

-Floor Drain (Emergency) 0.0

-Shower, single head trap 2.0

-Multi-head, each additional head 1.0
+Shower, Per Head2.0

-Lavatory, single 1.0
+Lavatory 1.0

-Lavatory, in sets of 2 or 3 2.0
+2.0

 Sink, bar 1.0

-Sink, clinical 6.0
+Sink, clinical Flushometer 8.0

-Sink, commercial, with food waste 3.0

-Sink, general, specific purpose 2.0

-Kitchen Sink, domestic 2.0
+Kitchen Sink, domestic 1.5

-Laundry Sink 2.0
+Laundry Sink 1.5

-Service or Mop Basin 2.0
+Service or Mop Basin 3.0

-Wash each set of faucets 2.0
+Wash each set of faucets

 Urinal 2.0

-Water closet low flow (<1.6 GPF), private 3.0
+Water closet low flow (<1.6 GPF), private 2.5

-Water closet standard (>1.6 GPF), private 4.0
+Water closet standard (>1.6 GPF), private 3.0

-Other (use PFU values from Oregon Plumbing Specialty Code) 1.0-4.0)
+Other (use PFU values from Oregon Plumbing Specialty Code e) 1.0-4.0)